-- Hands down.
+- Keep your hands down.
 Touching your face can contribute to blackheads and acne.
 Keep your hands away from your face.

 - Gather your hair away from your face.
-One way to easily prevent blackheads and clogged pores is just simply keep hair away from your face.
+One way to easily prevent blackheads and clogged pores is to tie back your hair and keep it away from your face.

 - Clean your face in the morning and at night.
 As much as over-washing your face is bad, you must wash your face twice daily: in the morning and at night.
 Use mild cleansers and these natural scrubs to safely get rid of existing blackheads and prevent further ones from occurring.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.